bradbenvenuti/vehicle-detection/README.md

 Ultimately I searched on 4 scales using YUV 3-channel HOG, which provided a nice result.
 I tried many different parameters for the feature extraction and HOG function, but found these parameters worked best with my pipeline.
 In order to increase the performance of the classifier I used the decision_function to adjust the activation threshold.
 This helped to eliminate false positives.
 I also adjusted the "C" value to 0.001 to reduce overfitting.

-Here is an example images:
+Here is an example image:

 ![alt text][image9]